mui/material-ui/docs/data/base/getting-started/customization/customization.md

 {{"demo": "StylingSlots.js"}}

 The components you pass in the `components` prop receive the `ownerState` prop from the top-level component (the "owner").
-By convention, it contains all props passed to the host, merged with its rendering state.
+By convention, it contains all props passed to the owner, merged with its rendering state.

 For example: